 Guilin Tea Science and Research Institute

-Guilin Tea Science and Research Institute, located near Yao Mountain, is also worth visiting.
+Guilin Tea Science and Research Institute, which can be found along the newly face-lifted route to Yao Shan, is also worth visiting.
 There you will get to know different types of tea, the production process, and enjoy a tea ceremony while sipping small cups of various teas.

 Take your first steps towards Guilin here!

 Guilin is 72-hour visa free.
 Travelers from 51 countries with an onward flight from Guilin to a third country/region are able to benefit from this policy.
 If you are able to use Guilin as your transit airport, why not plan in an up-to-3-day tour of Guilin?
 See more on Guilin Visa-Free Travel - How to Make the Most of It.